Akadil/Akadil/README.md

   <summary> 🏠 Click to know about <b>Current Activity</b> </summary>

 - ---
-- 🖌 Working on [Pong game]().
+- 🖌 Working on a [Pong game]().
 Recreate the first-ever website game
-- 🖌 Working on [Construction Market tracker]().
+- 🖌 Working on a [Construction Market tracker]().
 A website which parses states webiste, keep tracks and predicts the bid
 - 🧠 Solving the [Leetcode](https://github.com/Akadil/leetcode) problems: 3 hard, 21 medium, 32 easy
 - ---